top of page

 Our Approach

 Our work is guided by Psychoanalysis; that is - Psychology with a Psychoanalytic approach -, in this sense, we work with the concept of the unconscious – a concept developed by Sigmund Freud.
-In this way, we perform the therapy based on the word where we enable the subject to talk about their suffering.

 The analysis